jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

     |<sub>$100+</sub>|<sub>Bose Soundsport Headphones ($124), <ins>Apple Airpods Headphones ($160)</ins>, <ins>27in 4K Gaming Monitor ($421)</ins></sub>|
     |<sub>$500+</sub>|<sub>Apple iPhone ($741)</sub>|
     |<sub>$1000+</sub>|<sub>Lenovo ThinkPad Laptop ($1,100), <ins>Macbook Air Laptop ($1,588)</ins></sub>|
-* Improve iPhone variation: Bring more variations in terms of models, colors, and storage capacity.
+* Extend product variations for Apple iPhone in terms of models, colors, and storage capacity.
-* Remove Bose Soundsport Headphones.
+* Discontinue Bose Soundsport Headphones.

 #### Marketing Team
 * Refine seasonal marketing strategies for the back-to-school season and holidays.
 * Plan personalized promotions for product upgrade targeting customers who purchased gaming monitors and laptops in our first year.
-* Introduce a referral program to engage our customers in our new customer acquisition efforts.
+* Launch a referral program to capitalize on our expanded customer base to acquire new customers.
-* promotion for inactive customesrs?
-  * Inactive customers and low customer engagement confirmed:
+* Map our customer journey to further understand their experience, pain points, and motivations behind their decisions by
+  * Surveying customers after their purchase or people who didn’t buy, and/or
+  * Using customers' website/app behavior and marketing email behavior.
+* Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.
+* Develop tailored promotions for members with low engagement based on the fact that:
+  * Among customers who created accounts and then made a purchase later, only 13$ of them
       * 83% of customers who created accounts purchased products within three months, including 13% of those who did in less than one month.
       * 269 registered customers with no purchase history yet.
-* Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.

 * * Conduct customer research targeted for top customers and loyalty members to further surface insights on improvements and opportunities.

 (* content creation to keep customers engaged: recommendation on how to maintain your appliance. create more vlaues.